ddrisco11/chase_api/README.md

 ## Detailed Overview

 The Vision-Based AUV Control System is designed to enable an Autonomous Underwater Vehicle (AUV) to see, track, and follow objects on its own.
-At its core, the system combines underwater video input with artificial intelligence to detect objects of interest and translate those detections into movement commands for the vehicle’s motors.
+The system combines underwater video input with artificial intelligence to detect objects of interest and translate those detections into movement commands for the vehicle’s motors.
 This allows the AUV to maintain a steady pursuit of a moving target without direct human control.

 The system is built around a flexible API (Application Programming Interface) that makes it easy to use in different ways.
 Operators or developers can interact with it through: